 Leadership FMU is a five-session leadership program.
 Each student in the program agrees to meet with other students in a classroom setting to learn the basic concepts of leadership through case studies and engaging with other students, faculty, staff and community leaders.
 Graduates from the program have used their experiences in student government, honor societies and various student organizations on campus.
 The program was featured in the University's Patriot Viewbook and described as a "movers and shakers" program.
 Graduates reported that their experiences have been beneficial as they pursue graduate school, embark on the job market or apply for other leadership opportunities on campus.
 Access the LFMU Application here.

 The Student Leadership Conference is an annual conference for students who have a commitment to taking advantage of the resources available at FMU.
 Student participants will attend sessions designed to assist in acquiring the essential skills necessary to become an outstanding leader.
 Access the Student Leadership Conference registration here.
 If you are interested in assisting with the leadership conference planning committee, please access the application here.

 The Student Affairs Advisory Committee is advised by the Vice President for Student Affairs and composed of a diverse group of students, faculty and staff committed to making positive change on campus.
-Applications are available in the Dean of Students Office located in the Smith University Center, Suite 205.
+Access the Student Advisory Committee application here.